thedamon/writings/writing/fiction/aghfuck.md

 AGHFUCK.
 Bringer of regret.

 AGHFUCK.
-Who half slithered and half crawled from the darkest and stupidest corner of the underworld just so he could stick his tongue inside my landlord’s ear, sign the back of my lease, and move on in with all his fleas and his sleazy bags of tricks.
+Who half slithered and half crawled from the darkest and stupidest corner of the underworld just so he could stick his tongue inside my landlord’s ear, sign the back of my lease, and move on in with all his fleas and all his sleazy bags of tricks.

 ---